Undergraduate Degree Courses

 Furthermore, we have privileged use of the Liverpool Telescope, a 2-metre robotic telescope, the largest in the world, which is sited in the Canary Islands.
 This provides undergraduates with access to a research-class instrument on a top-quality site.
 Data from the Liverpool Telescope will be used throughout the course in laboratories, coursework and projects.

-Entry requirements and fees:
+Entry requirements (for 2016 entry) and fees

-Our partner institution, the University of Liverpool, has all the information you need about fees and scholarships, bursaries, grants and money matters in general.
+Our partner institution, The University of Liverpool, has all the information you need about fees and scholarships, bursaries, grants and money matters in general.

 Teaching and assessment